NEW YORK STATE DREAM TEAM OF NCAA DIVISION I CHAMPIONS

 At 125 pounds there are a stable of lightweight phenoms including four-time All-American Troy Nickerson (97-8, 38 falls) of Cornell who finished 2-1-3-4 at the NCAAs and a trio of MOW winners: two-time champ Jeff Prescott (88-15-2) of Penn State, two-time AA Nick Gallo, (104-14), also a member of the US Olympic team and the lone NCAA champion from Hofstra, along with Cornell's Dave Auble (51-1).
 Other lightweight stars were David Hirsch (116-17) of Cornell, Iowa's Brad Penrith, a three-time finalist who won his NCAA crown in his sophomore season and Penn State's Carl DeStefanis who compiled a 114-16-1 mark and won his NCAA gold medal at the Meadowlands.

-Clar Anderson (73-17-4) began his college career at Auburn and then transferred to Oklahoma State, he had NCAA placings of 6-1-5 at 134 pounds.
-Cornell Junior Yianni Diakomihalis (63-1) avenged his only loss to Missouri's Jayden Eierman at the NCAA meet and is on track to win his third NCAA title in St. Louis in 2021.
+Cornell's Yianni Diakomihalis (115-2 career) was a four-time NCAA champion and is the solid pick at 149 pounds.
+He became the face of the franchise for the Big Red during his tenure at Cornell.
 Lehigh's three-time All-American Peter Yozzo (3-2-1) won his title with a stunning fall in the finals and had an 82-5-2 ledger.
 Another Lehigh alumnus was Harold Masem (35-4) who placed 4th in 1939, but didn't earned AA status because the NCAA only recognized the top three finishers.

 New York State boasts three studs in the 149-pound class, first team selection Jesse Jantzen (131-13, 50 pins) of Harvard, a three-time AA (3-3-1) who won the MOW Award at the 2004 NCAAs, Edinboro's four-time All American Gregor Gillespie (7-1-5-4) who compiled an impressive 144-13 career mark, along with Frank Bettuci, a three-time EIWA champion and NCAA OSW winner for the Big Red of Cornell.

 Iowa State's Carl Adams (77-9-4) dominated the 158-pound class in the 1970s and was the first true freshman ever to place at the NCAAs, finishing fifth at 152, and then won two NCAA titles, he is the top pick here ahead of three-time AA JP O'Connor (5-6-1) of Harvard who finished with a 132-16 ledger.
 At 165 pounds is the only four-time NCAA champion Kyle Dake (137-4) to win four titles in four different weight classes.
 Dake of Cornell was the NCAA MOW in 2013 and defeated David Taylor (Penn State) in an epic NCAA title bout.
-Other top 165-pounders are Keith Stearns, a two-time AA from Oklahoma and Tennessee's lone NCAA winner Chris Edmonds who finished with a 75-15-2 record.
-Ohio State's Mitch Clark (77-6) scored a blistering 17-0 tech fall in the NCAA finals and is the pick here at 174 pounds over Dean Morrison (103-22-3) of West Virginia.
+Other top 165-pounders are Keith Stearns, a two-time AA from Oklahoma and Tennessee's lone NCAA winner Chris Edmond who finished with a 75-15-2 record.
+Ohio State's Mitch Clark (119-27) scored a blistering 18-0 tech fall in the NCAA finals and is the pick here at 174 pounds over Dean Morrison (103-22-3) of West Virginia.

 Three-time champion Ed Banach (141-9-1) of Iowa is still the Hawkeye pins leader with 73 falls and was an Olympic champion, he was an Iowa mainstay during their NCAA title runs in the early 1980s.
 Another standout was Noel Loban (88-13) of Clemson at 184 pounds.
 At 197, is Tom Schlendorf (84-8-1) of Syracuse who was a top NCAA grappler in the late 1960s, just ahead of two-time AA Josh Glenn (116-14) of American University.
 New York has a trio of spectacular heavyweights, with the top choice being two-time NCAA and Olympic champion Lou Banach (90-14-2) of Iowa.
 Other top 285-pounders are: two-time NCAA winner and two-time Olympian Kerry McCoy (105-18 career) of Penn State, along with four-time AA Nick Gwiazdowski (8-1-1-2).
 Gwiazdowski started his NCAA career at Binghamton and then transferred to NC State where he claimed two NCAA titles.